MD Reviews Sound Therapy Tinnitus Options

 How often should you use sound therapy for tinnitus?

-The frequency and duration of using tinnitus masking sounds for sound therapy are often based on personal preferences, the severity of tinnitus, and the recommendations of healthcare professionals.
+The frequency and duration of masking sounds are often based on personal preferences, the severity of tinnitus, and the recommendations of healthcare professionals.

 As a rule, patients with bothersome tinnitus should aim to always create a noise-enriched environment, like playing white noise in the background or having an air purifier in the room.